ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/column-state/index.md

 and `null` will skip the attribute.
 This is because width is mandatory - there is no such thing as a Column with no width.

-### Width and Flex

-When Flex is active on a Column, the grid ignores the `width` attribute when setting the width.

-When `getColumnState()` is called, both `width` and `flex` are returned.
-When `applyColumnState()` is called, if `flex` is present then `width` is ignored.

-If you want to restore a Column's width to the exact same pixel width as specified in the Column State, set `flex=null` for that Column's state to turn Flex off.

 ### Row Group and Pivot

 There are two attributes representing both Row Group and Pivot.
 First using the boolean attributes